 - 95% of health care costs for older Americans can be attributed to chronic diseases.

 - Less than 1% of health care dollars are spent on prevention to improve overall health.

-Addressing chronic conditions requires new strategies to delay health deterioration, improve function, and address the problems that people confront in their day-to-day lives.
+Addressing chronic diseases requires new strategies to delay health deterioration, improve function, and address the problems that people confront in their day-to-day lives.

-Probably the best known and most highly regarded self-management program for people with chronic conditions is Stanford’s Chronic Disease Self-Management Program (CDSMP).
+Probably the best known and most highly regarded self-management program for people with chronic diseases is Stanford’s Chronic Disease Self-Management Program (CDSMP).

 Through a partnership with the U.S. Administration for Community Living, NCOA promotes CDSMP and its variants through community-based workshops.

 CDSMP is also supported in communities by grants from the Centers for Disease Control and Prevention and other funders.
 Since 2006, more than 250,000 people have participated in these impactful programs.

 As part of our social enterprise partnership with Canary Health, NCOA continues to promote the online suite of self-management programs, known as Better Choices, Better Health®.
 We also remain committed to research and development work on evidence-based self-management and patient engagement.

 CDSMP is a low-cost program that helps adults with chronic diseases learn how to manage and improve their health.
 Interactive workshop sessions focus on problems that are common to individuals dealing with any chronic disease.
 Topics include pain management, nutrition, exercise, medication use, emotions, and communicating with doctors.